orbitalquark/textadept/doc/06_AdeptEditing.md

 error and `Ctrl+Alt+Shift+E` (`^⌘⇧E` | `M-S-X`) attempts to jump to the previous one.
 Double-clicking on warnings and errors also jumps to their sources.
-If Textadept does not know the correct commands for compiling and/or running your language's source code, or if it does not detect warning or error messages properly, you can [make changes][] in your [user-init file][].
+If Textadept does not know the correct commands for compiling and/or running your language's source code, if it does not know how to build your project, or if it does not detect warning or error messages properly, you can [make changes][] in your [user-init file][].

 ![Runtime Error](images/runerror.png)